-Wildlife and failing septic systems may also contribute to the E. coli bacteria found in the water quality samples, but most likely in a lower concentration.
+Wildlife may also contribute to the bacteria found in the water quality samples, but most likely in a lower concentration.
+Wildlife is nomadic with fewer numbers concentrating in a specific area, thus decreasing the probability of their contribution of fecal matter in significant quantities.

 By relating runoff characteristics to each flow regime one can infer which sources are most likely to contribute to E. coli bacteria loading.
 Animals grazing in the riparian area contribute E. coli bacteria by depositing manure where it has an immediate impact on water quality.
-Due to the close proximity of manure to the stream or by direct deposition in the stream, riparian grazing impacts water quality at high, moist and dry condition, and low flows.
-In contrast, intensive grazing of livestock in the upland and not in the riparian area has a high potential to impact water quality at high flows and medium impact at moist condition flows.
-Exclusion of livestock from the riparian area eliminates the potential of direct manure deposit and, therefore, is considered to be of high importance at all flows.
+Due to the close proximity of manure to the stream or by direct deposition in the stream, riparian grazing impacts water quality at high flow or under moist and dry conditions.
+In contrast, intensive grazing of livestock in the upland and not in the riparian area has a high potential to impact water quality at high flows and under moist conditions impact at moderate flows.
+Exclusion of livestock from the riparian area eliminates the potential of direct manure deposit and therefore is considered to be of high importance at all flows.
 However, intensive grazing in the upland creates the potential for manure accumulation and availability for runoff at high flows and a high potential for E. coli bacteria contamination.

-Source specific data are limited so an aggregate LA is assigned to nonpoint sources with a ranking of important contributors under various flow regimes provided as seen in the following excerpted table.
-An aggregate LA for the impaired segment of the Sheyenne River is included in Table 7 of the TMDL document.
+Source specific data are limited so aggregate LAs are assigned to nonpoint sources with a ranking of important contributors under various flow regimes provided as seen in the following excerpted table.
+Aggregate load allocations for each of the impaired segments in the Cannonball River watershed are included in Tables 10 - 11 of the TMDL document.

-Table 5.
+Table 8.
 Nonpoint Sources of Pollution and Their Potential to Pollute at a Given Flow Regime.

-Flow Regime
+Nonpoint Sources Flow Regime

-Nonpoint Sources High Flow Moist Conditions Dry Conditions
+High Flow Moist Conditions Dry Conditions

 Riparian Area Grazing (Livestock) Н Н Н

 Animal Feeding Operations Н M L

 Manure Application to Crop and Range Land Н M L

 Intensive Upland Grazing (Livestock) Н M L